Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Prohibits any person, state agency, or political subdivision from using a drone equipped with an imaging device to record privately owned real property or the owner, tenant, occupant, invitee, or licensee without written consent if a reasonable expectation of privacy exists.
-Florida presumes a reasonable expectation of privacy if the subject is not observable from ground level in a place where an observer has a legal right to be, regardless of aerial observability.
-Law enforcement use restricted to warrant-backed operations with narrow exceptions (terrorism, imminent danger, missing persons).
+Prohibits any person, state agency, or political subdivision from using a drone equipped with an imaging device to record an image of privately owned real property or occupants without written consent if reasonable expectation of privacy exists.
+Creates rebuttable presumption of privacy if subject not observable from ground level in place where observer has legal right to be, regardless of aerial observability.
+Restricts law enforcement drone use to warrant-backed operations with exceptions for high-risk terrorism threats, search and rescue, and imminent danger.
+Requires government agencies to use drones from FAA-approved manufacturers (excludes DJI, Autel).
+Creates private civil cause of action.

-Effective: Jul 1, 2015First offense: first-degree misdemeanor — up to 1 year imprisonment and/or $1,000 fine.
-Intentional distribution of surveillance obtained in violation: third-degree felony — up to 5 years / $5,000.
-Civil cause of action available to property owners.
+Effective: Jun 1, 2015First-degree misdemeanor — up to 1 year / $1,000 for surveillance violation.
+Third-degree felony — up to 5 years / $5,000 for intentional distribution of surveillance images

 View source